 Wednesday, Crude oil inventories from the US.

-Thursday, Main refinancing rate, monetary policy statement and the ECB press conference all out of Europe.
+Thursday, Main refinancing rate, monetary policy statement, and the ECB press conference all out of Europe.
 This has the potential to move all markets.
-CPI data out of the US, this will be an important report as inflation is a number one factor for the Fed’s rate cuts.
+CPI data out of the US, this will be an important report as inflation is the number one factor for the Fed’s rate cuts.